While landlords are not legally required to take a deposit, it is incredibly rare to find a landlord who will not ask for one.

 There are two services a landlord can use to protect their tenants’ deposit, that all three tenancy deposit protection schemes offer: a Custodial scheme or an Insurance Backed scheme.

 Custodial schemes are free to use for the landlord.
 They require the landlord to transfer the deposit to them which they then store for the rest of the tenancy.
 If there are disputes from either party regarding the deposit, they will adjudicate the disputes and transfer the qualifying sums to both parties.
 These schemes are supported by earning interest on the deposits that they collect.

-You will know what scheme your deposit is protected under when you receive your signed Prescribed Information from your landlord.
+You will know what scheme your deposit is protected under when you receive your signed prescribed information from your landlord.

 Learn more about how our solicitors in Southport and Liverpool can help you.

-What if my deposit is not protected?
+How do I know if my deposit is protected?